idealwhite/tdanet/README.md

  this software, please contact us at lisaizhang@foxmail.com.

 ## Acknowledge
 We would like to thanks Zheng et al. for providing their source code.
-This project is fit from their greate [Pluralistic Image Completion Project](https://github.com/lyndonzheng/Pluralistic-Inpainting).
+This project is fit from their great [Pluralistic Image Completion Project](https://github.com/lyndonzheng/Pluralistic-Inpainting).

 ## Citation
 If you use this code for your research, please cite our paper.